l-ramirez-lopez/tropires_spectroscopy_workshop/README.md

 *Leonardo Ramirez-Lopez, Moritz Mainka, Laura Summerauer*

 # __The workshop__

-This is the main repository of the workshop II entitle "__Cost-efficient spectroscopy for soil analyses__".
+This is the main repository of the workshop II entitled "__Cost-efficient spectroscopy for soil analyses__".

 The main objective of our workshop was to immerse students in a practical experience where they could grasp the principles, benefits, and limitations of soil spectroscopy.
 To achieve this, we concentrated on the use of __handheld sensors__.
 The students developed their own predictive models using __open-source software__ and by utilising __existing soil NIR databases__.
 These models were then uploaded into a handheld system.
 Afterwards, they went into the field to carry out real-time estimations of the carbon content across soil profiles.